 Luckily, there are ways to get experience when you don’t have any, as well as some workarounds to help you get your foot in the door.

 Start doing these four things NOW.
 They’ll set you up for success by the time you graduate.

 If you take a look at your student union at your school, or even reach out to your teachers, you never know what type of opportunities you may find.

 Employers want to see that you’re committed to things outside of just going to class.

-Another great way to get involved is to seek out events happening in your industry, and reach out to see if you can help in any way.
+If you’re serious about pursuing a career in a given industry, then you should seek out events happening in that industry.
+Reach out to see if you can help in any way.
 You’ll get to attend a pricey event for free, but also meet people in your industry while gaining something to add to your resume.
 Employers want to see that you’re committed to things outside of just going to class.
 It shows dedication, plus great time-management skills.

 You’ve heard that it’s not about what you know, but who you know.
 So starting to network in your industry early on is important.
 There’s this misconception among students that if they don’t have a family friend in the industry, they’re out of luck in this department, but the truth is, they’re not.

 This is an opportunity to pick their brain, and ask them questions you have about your industry or their job.

 Many professionals would be willing to go out for coffee with young professionals and students.
 This is an opportunity to pick their brain, and ask them questions you have about your industry or their job.
 Build a relationship that could potentially be beneficial in the long run.

 Stop using your social media to post that photo of you and your buddies that you look “oh so cute” in and start using it to help get yourself ahead and make connections.
 First off, take some time to do a social media sweep and make sure there’s nothing on there you wouldn’t want employers to see.